webBasedBob/omnifood/README.md

 #### [Plan Creation](https://omnifood-custom-version.web.app/up_/plan/create-plan/)

-  Here the user has acces to previously liked recipes which will be used to create a meal plan for the next 1 month from today's date.
+  Here the user has acces to previously liked recipes which will be used to create a meal plan for the next 1 month starting from today's date.
-  The page has one calendar component to switch between days of the month, a section with the like drecipes and a component with 2 meal placeholders where recipes can be dragged.
+  The page has one calendar component to switch between days of the month, a section with the liked recipes and a component with 2 meal placeholders where recipes can be dragged and dropped.
   The plan is stored in [Firebase Live Database](https://firebase.google.com/docs/database).

 #### [Account Console](https://omnifood-custom-version.web.app/up_/account/)